eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 As with any microvascular surgery, free flap failure is a risk.
 Flap salvage following venous or arterial thrombosis is possible if early identification of vascular compromise leads to early (urgent) operative intervention.
 If thrombosis is identified and appropriately managed or pedicle geometry is optimized if twisting had occurred, the flap may be saved.
 Thrombectomy and revision of thrombosed vessel(s) are performed if required; occasionally, this necessitates vein grafting.

 For flaps with venous congestion where patients cannot be returned to the OR immediately, leeches may be used to temporarily relieve the congestion.
-This technique rarely should be used for long-term salvage.
+This technique should not be considered first line.
 Leeches work by removing the engorged blood from the flap and thereafter allowing an artificial venous outflow through their bite in the patient's flap skin.
-Blood flow through the bite is enhanced by an enzyme, hirudin, found in the leech saliva.
+Blood flow through the bite is enhanced by an enzyme found in the leech saliva called hirudin.
 This enzyme is a powerful anticoagulant and, together with removal of the tiny clot that forms at the bite site, allows flaps to slowly bleed for hours.
 Leeches can transmit Aeromonas hydrophila, a gram-negative rod when used, and patients should prophylactically receive an antibiotic that covers beta-lactamase–resistant organisms if leech therapy is used.

 Plate exposure and extrusion are rare complications.
 Patients who report postoperative pain with chewing are evaluated with radiographic imaging.
 If screw loosening is suspected, patients are returned to the OR for removal of the plate, if necessary.
 A single loose screw may occasionally be removed under local anesthesia in the clinic setting.
 Trismus is possible as a result of surgical manipulation and/or resection of the masticator muscles and disturbances in mandibular integrity.
 Patients are monitored by speech therapists and counseled on jaw-opening exercises to minimize the impact of this complication.
 Patients continue exercises through radiation therapy because significant scarring of the muscles may develop.